silentoplayz/Windows-Random-Desktop-Wallpaper-Changer/README.md

 6. **Click "OK" in the Properties window to save the changes.**:

-# Setting Up Automatic Wallpaper Change
+# Setting Up Automatic Windows Random Desktop Wallpaper Changer
-To have your wallpaper change automatically at startup or log-in:
+To have your wallpaper change automatically at startup or log-in, follow these steps:

 1. **Open Task Scheduler**.
 2. **Create a New Task**:
    - Name: `Random Wallpaper`
-   - Trigger: Choose `At startup` and `At log on`.
+   - Trigger: Choose both `At startup` and `At log on`.
    - Action: Start a program.
    - Program/script: `powershell.exe`
    - Add arguments: `-ExecutionPolicy Bypass -File "C:\Path\To\Script\Set-RandomWallpaper.ps1" -folderPath "C:\Path\To\Your\Image\Folder"`